Preparing for Work

 Marketing and Advertising Skills

 - MKT 350 Marketing Management (Prereq admitted to SCB or by permit): An introduction to marketing.
-Provides a general understanding and appreciation of the forces operating, institutions employed, and methods followed in marketing products.
+Provides a general understanding and appreciation of the forces operating, institutions employed, and methods followed in marketing products and services both domestically and internationally.

 - MKT 352 Marketing Research (Prereq MKT 350, STA 215 and admitted to SCB or by permit): Detailed examination of business research procedures and applications.
 Problem definition, research design, data collection, sampling techniques, costs, etc. Case problems and projects.